 The term “Founder” is commonly applied to those who were instrumental in creating a new enterprise.
 Founders are “present at the creation” and play a key role in forming the company.

-Bestowing the title of “Founder” does not itself give the Founder any special legal rights because the title “Founder” has no independent legal meaning.
+Bestowing the title of “Founder” does not itself give the Founder any special legal rights under US law because the title “Founder” has no independent legal meaning.
 Whatever rights a Founder may have are defined by the agreements entered into when the company is formed.